willihelm/obs-controller/README.md

 If your activate both LEDs the color turns yellow

-I use 4 shiftregisters of the type SN74HC595N to controll the leds with only 3 digital pins of the arduino
+I use 4 shiftregisters of the type SN74HC595N to controll the leds with only 3 digital pins of the arduino leonardo

 The other pins are used to detect keypresses